graphql-python/graphene-sqlalchemy/docs/inheritance.rst

         class Meta:
             model = Employee
             interfaces = (relay.Node, PersonType)

+    class CustomerType(SQLAlchemyObjectType):
+        class Meta:
+            model = Customer
+            interfaces = (relay.Node, PersonType)

+Keep in mind that `PersonType` is a `SQLAlchemyInterface`.
+Interfaces must be linked to an abstract Model that does not specify a `polymorphic_identity`, because we cannot return instances of interfaces from a GraphQL query.
+If Person specified a `polymorphic_identity`, instances of Person could be inserted into and returned by the database, potentially causing Persons to be returned to the resolvers.

 When querying on the base type, you can refer directly to common fields, and fields on concrete implementations using the `... on` syntax:

 .. code::